foopod/blog-2.0/_tutorials/how-to-gooogle.md

 Yep.
 Pictures of people with their heads in freezers.
 But why?

 Because the internet is a weird and wonderful place.
-Google seen pictures like this and the number 241543903 together all over the internet.
+Google has seen pictures like this and the number 241543903 together all over the internet.

 <p class="message" style="overflow:hidden">
   FACT :  In 2009 David Horvitz encouraged people to take a picture of their heads in a freezer and upload it with the tag “241543903”.